Nlea/Camunda-8_an_Introduction_Workshop/README.md

 1. Make sure you're in the same directory as your process model
 1. Click `New` and select form.
-1. You can drag Elements from the libary on the left
+1. You can drag Elements from the library on the left
 1. Add properties using the panel on the right.

 You need to create a form for each user task.
 Think about the variables and options a user would need to see or add at each point of the process.

+**Important:**

+* Make sure to include a name and a email address for the task "Enter order".
+We need this information later on
+* Make sure the task "Accept order" include a variable like ```acceptedRestaurant``` We need this value to route the process later

 Once all of the forms have been built we can go back to the BPMN model and attach them

 **Adding BPMN Execution Semantics**